Diagnose breast cancer from histopathological images using Artificial Intelligence

 - diagnose: (0 or 1).
 Benign (non-cancerous) or malignant (cancerous) lump in a breast.

 Finally, the use of all instances is set.
-Note that each instance contains the input and target variables of a different patient.
+Note that each instance contains a different patient’s input and target variables.
 The data set is divided into training, validation, and testing subsets.
 Neural Designer automatically assigns 60% of the instances for training, 20% for generalization, and 20% for testing.
 The user can choose to modify these values to the desired ones.

 Once we have set the data, we can perform a few related analytics.
-We check the provided information and ensure that the data has good quality.
+We check the provided information and ensure that the data is quality.

 We can calculate the data statistics and draw a table with descriptive statistics (minimums, maximums, means, and standard deviations) of all variables in the data set.
 The next table depicts the values.